 Make it gluten free: Be sure to use certified gluten-free oats and oat flour.

-Make it dairy free: Substitute coconut oil for butter.
+Make it dairy free: Substitute coconut oil for butter and use non-dairy chocolate chips, such as Enjoy Life brand.

 ▸ Nutrition Information